gtekle/mmo-games/README.md

 - ` git clone https://github.com/gtekle/mmo-games.git`

-You need to then install the packages locally to your systeme by running:
+You need to then install the packages locally to your system by running:

  > npm install